Nutanix MP Part Three: Guarantee five nines availability for your mission critical apps

 - Minimal free space on the replication target cluster

 It’s crucial that IT teams have successful replication of their mission critical apps, and identify possible replication failures immediately because they impact an application’s high availability.
 One of the features of Nutanix Prism is replication monitoring assignments for Prism administrators and Level 1 and 2 administrators, because replication failures often originate outside of Nutanix.
 Level 1 and 2 administrators use management consoles like Microsoft System Center Operations Manager (SCOM) to monitor the entire infrastructure, and can immediately detect where the problems exist while identifying the root cause.
 SCOM administrators can coordinate resolution between different IT administrators, which saves time and prevents the blame game.

 Soon, HYCU will launch a Nutanix Management Pack (MP) for SCOM, which exposes intuitive monitoring capabilities that detect replication failures in the Nutanix environment, such as nodes, clusters, VMs, storage and more.
 The MP allows IT administrators to execute proactive monitoring with the following functionality:

 - The Nutanix overview dashboard displays replication status, and sends alerts to Level 1 and 2 administrators when there is an immediate action that requires their attention

-The Comtrade Nutanix MP helps IT ensure five nines reliability when it comes to making sure mission critical applications are always on and operating at optimum performance.
+The HYCU Nutanix MP helps IT ensure five nines reliability when it comes to making sure mission critical applications are always on and operating at optimum performance.

 Missed the earlier installments of our Nutanix MP series?
 Read about the plug-in’s application awareness feature.